sarah10001/Project-1/README.md

 This dataset provided information on box office which is the sum of domestic_gross and foreign_gross.
 In other words, the box office is the total earnings from the movie genres in the country of production and outside its borders.
 #### Table 2: movie_basics
-The dataset provided information on movie genres
+The dataset provided information on movie genres.
+This data will be essential to show top genres in terms of frequency.
 #### Table 3: movie_ratings
 The dataset provided information on average ratings of movie genres.
+The data is essential in showing top genres according to their ratings.

 ## Data analysis
 #### Table 1: bom.movie_gross